umd-lib/fcrepo-sample-dataset/README.md

 To load your own dataset, convert it to jcr/xml format and place the data files under src/main/resources/data directory, then run ```mvn -Dfcrepo.url=&lt;repo.url&gt; exec:java``` to load it to the repository.

 ### Resource Import Profile
 The resource import profile supports loading turtle files and performing SPARQL updates on the repository.
-The ```resourceimport``` maven profile loads the data (only ttl and rq files) at the ```src/main/resources/data``` location by default.
+The ```resourceimport``` maven profile loads the data (only ttl and ru files) at the ```src/main/resources/data``` location by default.
 This can be overridden by specifying a location using ```resources.dir``` as depicted in the example below:

 ```
 mvn exec:java -P resourceimport -Dfcrepo.url=http://localhost:8080/rest/sample-set -Dfcrepo.authUser=user -Dfcrepo.authPassword=pass -Dresources.dir=/path/to/data
 ```

 The above command will load data from location ```/path/to/data``` to ```http://localhost:8080/rest/sample-set``` creating containers for the subdirectories and resources for the .ttl files.
-The sparql updates in the .rq files will be applied after the containers and resources are created.
+The sparql updates in the .ru files will be applied after the containers and resources are created.